abrahimzaman360/actix-paseto-web/README.md

 # Actix Web + PASETO Tokens + Tanstack Router (With Tailwind + ShadCN UI)

 This is simplest template, it's not too cool but works really fine.
+Quick!

-Hope you like it, if not Contribute and Fix issues.
+> Hope you like it, if not! then Contribute and Fix the spawning issues.

+> Good News:
 All issues, pull requests are welcome in advanced here.